jamesdbrock/monadic-parsers-at-input-boundary/README.md

 The author of this regular expression claims that it quote “99.99% works” for parsing RFC 5322 email addresses.

-He may be right about that, but how can we tell?
+And he may be right about that, but how can we tell?

 The regular expression for RFC 5322 is shorter than the monadic parser, but it’s very difficult to read it or make improvements.